edusantana/cd-rom-for-conferences/README.md

 Open `~/cd-roms/my-conference-cd-rom/intro.html` and see what was generated.

-NOTE: This page (templete) was written in portuguese and using utf-8 encoding.
+NOTE: This page (template) was written in portuguese and using utf-8 encoding.

 ### Changing data